janjagusch/dend-03-data-warehouse/README.md

 Per default, this file is not synchronized with your remote repository, so your credentials stay on your local machine.

 ### Virtual Environment
-All necessary packages are listed in the ```requirements.txt```file and can be intalled by executing:
+All necessary packages are listed in the ```requirements.txt```file and can be installed by executing:
 ```
 bin/setup
 ```